Gregory Tschebotarioff: Biography

 When he became an American citizen in 1941, he retained the German spelling of his last name.

 He studied in Imperial School of Jurisprudence and volunteered to Mikhailovskaya artillery school, completing its shortened wartime course in December 1916.
 He served at the front of World War I with the Don cossack artillery battery in 1917.

 Following the Russian Revolution of 1917 and his parents' deaths a few years apart from typhus, Tschebotarioff was left responsible for his younger sister Valentina.
 He eventually arranged for the young girl to be cared for by her godmother, Baroness Sophie von Medem, in Germany.
-He completed his studies to become an engineer at the Berlin Institute of Technology.
+He completed his studies to become an engineer at Technische Hochschule Berlin (now Technische Universität Berlin).

 Later he worked as an engineer in Cairo, Egypt for seven years.
 In 1937 he obtained a position at Princeton University in New Jersey.
 He eventually became a full professor of civil engineering at Princeton.
 In 1955 he became an associate of King & Gavaris, a New York civil engineering consulting firm.

 Tschebotarioff was the author of a number of books and scientific journal articles in his field.

 He married Florence Dorothy Bill, the daughter of historian Alfred H. Bill, in 1938.
 His sister Valentina married one of Florence's brothers.